-FINANCIAL ASSISTANCE - THE HARDSHIP FUND & PERFORMANCE BURSARY
+FINANCIAL ASSISTANCE - THE HARDSHIP FUND & PERFORMANCE BURSARY AND THE EQUIPMENT LOAN SCHEME

 The Hardship Fund is provided by the Leverhulme Trust and is available to students in cases of severe financial need.
-Applications can be made throughout the academic year through the Student Support Manager.
+Applications can be made throughout the academic year through the Hardship Fund form available on Teams.
 Applicants must be able to demonstrate severe financial difficulties unconnected with tuition fee requirements.